brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Talking about tests, another decision taken was to run most tests over the API layer, what also proved to be a very good decision.
 In fact, my working proccess of a new feature now allways starts from the schema going to the tests on the top of that schema.
 Those are the beginning step prior to actual implementation of the features.

-I'll guide you through the App in the same order I use to develop a new feature.
+To make our exploration of the architecture, I'll guide you through the App in the same order I use to develop a new feature.
 So that you can understand the app and also the proccess that is working fine for me.

 After we see a complete development cycle we will also take a look at some technical details.
 In special those required to integrate the libs we are using together.